altthought/checkJIRA/README.md

 Returns the **overlap** of:

-   - JIRA project tickets assigned to you
+   - JIRA project tickets assigned to you (QE tester)
    - JIRA project tickets mentioned as branch names in Jenkins build changelog

 ## Usage